Are you looking for an easy way to get more blog comments?

 9 Notify Users About Replies to Their Comments

 Similarly, whenever someone leaves a comment on your website, there isn’t a way for them to see if anyone replies to their initial comment.
-Again, they’d normally have to bookmark the page and visit later, which most users simply won’t do.
+Again, they’d typically have to bookmark the page and visit later, which most users won’t do.

 Using this guide, it’s easy to notify users of replies to their own comments in WordPress.
 That way, they’ll only get an email if someone responds to their comment.